john-D-Fly/website/content/en/docs/feeders-only/re-api.md

 ---
 title: "re-api"
-description: "re-api is the readsb HTTP API, available to all ADSB.lol feeders."
+description: "re-api is the readsb HTTP API, available to all Decentrafly.org feeders."
-lead: "re-api is the readsb HTTP API, available to all ADSB.lol feeders."
+lead: "re-api is the readsb HTTP API, available to all Decentrafly.org feeders."
 date: 2023-06-27T22:25:19+02:00
 lastmod: 2023-06-27T22:25:19+02:00
 draft: false